Skip to main content

 PROGRAM INFORMATION

 Our goal is for you to develop into a complete, independent, safe general surgeon.
-As the only training program in the Intermountain West, one of our missions is to supply general surgeons for our region.
-Thus, our clinical program is not based on you completing a fellowship where you will learn to operate.
+Thus, our clinical program is not based on you completing a fellowship.
 It is based on you being well trained and ready for independent practice.

 • Weekly limit: 80 hours per week, averaged over four weeks

-• Continuous duty: 24-hour limit on continuous duty, with up to six additional hours for education and continuity of care
+• Continuous duty: 24-hour limit on continuous duty, with up to four additional hours for education and continuity of care

 • Days off: One day per week free from educational and clinical responsibilities, averaged over four weeks

-• On-call frequency: No more than once every three nights, averaged over four weeks
+• In House on-call frequency: No more than once every three nights, averaged over four weeks

-Stipend Schedule & Trainee Benefits for the Academic Year 25 will be released at the end of September.
+Stipend Schedule & Trainee Benefits for the upcoming Academic Year will be released at the end of September.

 UNIVERSITY OF UTAH HOSPITAL/HUNTSMAN CANCER INSTITUTE